mattbishop/sql-jsonpath-js/README.md

 `npm install sql-jsonpath-js`

-This library includes TypeScript definitions so TS developers do not need to install separate type definitions.
+This library includes TypeScript definitions, so TS developers do not need to install separate type definitions.

 #### Usage

-The UX is similar to Javascript’s RegExp class where one first compiles a SQL/JSONPath string into a `SqlJsonPathStatement` and then use that statement to examine data objects.
+The UX is similar to JavaScript’s RegExp class where one first compiles a SQL/JSONPath string into a `SqlJsonPathStatement` and then use that statement to examine data objects.
 The statement can be reused.

 A SQL/JSONPath for JS (SJP) statement has two operations to work with JS values.
 One can use `statement.exists(value)` to test if the statement matches a value, while data can be extracted from a larger value using the `statement.values(value)` method.